10 Causal estimands

 geom_histogram(bins = 50)

-Figure 10.1: A histogram of the average treatment effect (ATE) weights for whether or not a day had extra magic hours.
+Figure 10.2: A histogram of the average treatment effect (ATE) weights for whether or not a day had Extra Magic Hours.
 ATE weights can range from 1 to infinity, so paying attention to the actual range of weights is important.

-Many weights in Figure 10.1 are close to 1 (the smallest possible value for an ATE weight), with a long tail leading to the largest weight (around 24).
+Many weights in are close to 1 (the smallest possible value for an ATE weight), with a long tail leading to the largest weight (around 24).
 This distribution highlights a potential problem with ATE weights.
 They range from 1 to infinity; if your weights are too large in small samples, this can lead to bias in your estimates (known as finite sample bias).
+We saw in that these can destabilize the variance of your estimate, which can be improved through stabilization.
+However, ATE weights also suffer from finite sample bias, which stabilization cannot address.

 Finite sample bias

-We know that not accounting for confounders can bias our causal estimates, but it turns out that even after accounting for all confounders, we may still get a biased estimate in finite samples.
-Many of the properties we tout in statistics rely on large samples—how “large” is defined can be opaque.
+We know that not accounting for confounders can bias our causal estimates, but even after accounting for all confounders, we may still get a biased estimate in finite samples.
+Many of the properties we tout in statistics rely on large samples, but how “large” is defined can be opaque.
 Let’s look at a quick simulation.
-Here, we have an exposure, \(X\), an outcome, \(Y\), and one confounder, \(Z\).
-We will simulate \(Y\), which is only dependent on \(Z\) (so the true treatment effect is 0), and \(X\), which also depends on \(Z\).
+Here, we have an exposure, X, an outcome, Y, and one confounder, Z. We will simulate Y, which is only dependent on Z (so the actual treatment effect is 0), and X, which also depends on Z.

 set.seed(928)